Convert XML to NATIVE

 The NATIVE file extension, associated with Native Haskell, is used for Haskell source files compiled into machine code.
 It facilitates the Foreign Function Interface (FFI), enabling Haskell programs to interact with other languages.
 Historically, this extension has been integral to Haskell's evolution, enhancing interoperability and performance in multi-language environments.

-Check the file preview quickly and use XML to NATIVE tools if you need to change the conversion settings.
+Check the preview and configure XML to NATIVE tools before proceeding.